DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 # Installation Guide
 > Installation Guide is maintained by Toke Faurby, [Toke.Faurby@gmail.com](mailto:toke.faurby@gmail.com), and Kristoffer Linder-Steinlein, [linder2411@gmail.com](mailto:linder2411@gmail.com).

-For this course we will be usin Amazon Web Services ([AWS](https://aws.amazon.com/products/)).
+For this course we will be using Amazon Web Services ([AWS](https://aws.amazon.com/products/)).
 AWS provide on-deman computing facilities.
 Most notably they provide servers with the powerfull [NVIDIA Tesla K80](http://www.nvidia.com/object/tesla-k80.html) graphics cards, which we will be using for this course.
 These servers are called [p2.xlarge](https://aws.amazon.com/ec2/instance-types/p2/), and cost about 1 $US per hour of runtime.
 For large tasks it is possible to save money by using [spot instances](https://aws.amazon.com/ec2/spot/pricing/).
 A spot instances let you bid on spare Amazon EC2 instances to name your own price for compute capacity.
 The Spot price fluctuates based on the supply and demand of available EC2 capacity.
 Spot prices are generally a lot lower, e.g. p2.xlarge costs about 0.2 $US, but you risk being outbid, and having your server shut down, without notice.

 Most of the technical aspects have been handled ahead of time, requiring only minimal setup on your part.
 If you would like to dig deepper or get the software running on your own computer a list of resources have been currated in the end of this guide.